Carnival’s tiny Ocean Medallion wearable brings tech luxury to cruise ships

 If this works out, it could expand the market for cruises.

-“We want every cruise ship in the world to be full,” Paggett said.
+“We want every cruise ship in the world to be full,” Padgett said.
 “We are about 1% of the hotel rooms in the world.
 It’s really about making cruising more of a mainstream, contemporary, relevant consumer product that is a vacation alternative more people choose.”

 And once you are done with the cruise, you can stay engaged with the apps so that the memory of the cruise will stay with you longer.